 A Licensed Conveyancer is a specialist property lawyer qualified in all aspects of property law in England and Wales.
 A Licensed Conveyancer is also a Commissioner of Oaths and an increasing number also offer Probate services.

-For further information, please see the Code Of Conduct for more detail of what you can expect from a CLC Lawyer.
+The Code Of Conduct shows what you can expect from a CLC Lawyer.